-(9) VI rules for baby -onok (to be refined) ONOK, $n \leftrightarrow -at/$ ] ...
-PL ONOK $\leftrightarrow$ -onok specificity can be analyzed in terms of readjustment rules where both the undergoer and the trigger bear diacritic features.
-Each suffix can potentially bear multiple diacritics that go with separate rules: thus, both -onok and -at would be indexed for velar mutation, non-velar palatalization, etc. But -ok would be indexed for velar mutation only.
+(9) VI rules for baby -onok (to be refined)

+onok, n \leftrightarrow -at/ ] ...pl onok \leftrightarrow -onok mutation, non-velar palatalization, etc. But -ok would be indexed for velar mutation only.
 Importantly, while -onok and -at share readjustment rule diacritics, they belong to different declension classes, as we show later-thus, their morpho-phonological diacritics overlap but are not identical.

 The following trees illustrate the derivation of the nouns meaning 'duck' and 'duckling' in singular and plural (nominative case).
-We assume that all nouns in Russian end in an inflectional suffix, sometimes $\emptyset$ , that is an exponent of case and number.
+We assume that all nouns in Russian end in an inflectional suffix, sometimes \emptyset , that is an exponent of case and number.
 The choice of exponent is a function of declension class, which is intimately related to gender, but in a non-trivial fashion (see §2.3.2).
 Russian has three genders in the singular (masculine, feminine, neuter), but gender distinctions are neutralized in the plural.
 Example (10c) shows the masculine gender of the suffix overriding the gender associated with the root, and example (10d) shows the suppletive [at] exponent of ONOK triggered by the plural context.
 A subset of feminine nouns in Russian, like ut-k-a 'duck', have a feminine suffix -k, but animal names of this form lose this suffix in the baby-diminutive.
-We treat this as an alternation of n heads, which are otherwise often zero.
-For now, the trees hide the internal structure of nodes realized by -onok and -at; a more explicit analysis is in the next section.
+We treat this as an alternation of n heads, which are otherwise often zero.4 For now, the trees hide the internal structure of nodes realized by -onok and -at; a more explicit analysis is in the next section.